TraGicCode/control-repository/README.md

 ```

 NOTE: this strategy is just a commit and hand of to CI/CD Server to merge it through to all the other puppet environments.
+NOTE: Just like "Continuous Deliver for PE" it's important to understand what you should do in git and what git work "CD for PE" wil handle for you.  https://puppet.com/docs/continuous-delivery/1.x/setting_up.html#concept-1698

 ## How to use large files in your profile module